Best Books on Paris to Get You Inspired

 Looking for novels set in Paris to inspire your coming Paris trip?
-Here’s a good list of classics and contemporary books that take place in Paris.
+Here’s a good list of classics and contemporary books set in Paris.

 1. A Moveable Feast – Ernest Hemingway

 This list of the best books about Paris can only start with A Memorable Feast by Ernest Hemingway.
 A memoir of one of the great literary golden ages, Hemingway’s chronicle of Paris in the Roaring Twenties unites the stories of two of the 20th century’s greatest writers: Ernest Hemingway and F. Scott Fitzgerald.

 Follow Hemingway in Paris during his early years as a young journalist and writer.
-Pieced together from letters, notes, and manuscripts after his death, Hemingway’s book brings to life that Paris ‘always a moveable feast.’
+Pieced together from letters, notes, and manuscripts after his death, Hemingway’s book brings to life that Paris which always was a moveable feast.
 This is the Paris that visitors to Les Deux Magots, Café de Flore, and Brasserie Lipp try to touch.

 2. Almost French – Sarah Turnbull

 Funny and inspiring, Almost French is a must for tragic Francophiles!
 Sarah was an Australian TV journalist working for SBS when she met a Frenchman and moved to Paris.
 Her quest to fit in and to live up to the standards/stereotypes of French women is hilarious.

-Through the funny stories, you develop a real desire for Sarah to get it together – to accept the realities of rats, suburban life and commuting, stereotypes of Anglophones as everyday issues that need to be confronted to hold on to the dream of being Parisian.
+Through the funny stories, you develop a real desire for Sarah to get it together – to accept the realities of rats, suburban life and commuting, and stereotypes of Anglophones as everyday issues that need to be confronted to hold on to the dream of being Parisian.